The ATS Rejection Myth

 What Recruiters Actually Say

-“It's such a false narrative — it takes advantage of job seekers' fears,” said Reggie Martin, an LA‑based recruiter.
+“It’s such a false narrative — it takes advantage of job seekers' fears,” said Reggie Martin, a recruiter based in Los Angeles.

-“The systems I use don’t auto‑reject — we do it manually,” said Charkin Whitehead from Allegis Global Solutions.
+“The systems I use don’t auto‑reject — we do it manually based on how well the candidate matches the role,” explained Charkin Whitehead from Allegis Global Solutions.

 How Recruiters Use AI Match Scores